 Imagine being able to bring the simplicity, adaptability, and elasticity of the Cloud to the enterprise data center.
 This has been the promise of Software-Defined Networks (SDN).
 The Software-Defined Data Center (SDDC) allows bringing the Cloud-like scale and operating model into the data center to create your own private Cloud.
 Sounds great, right?
 But, why has this not been so easy to achieve?
 Well, it’s complex.

 The network matters – it sees all and knows everything.
-As the network becomes more intelligent, it can provide dynamic insights into how the enterprise is running.
-This will enable knowledge of application, network and end-point service state to better understand how the users and services are consuming the infrastructure, and conversely how the infrastructure is supporting the users and services.
-This will enable the network to dynamically compare actual versus desired state and automate corrective actions such as security or traffic policy changes, reroute traffic, and link to other systems to implement dynamic changes to the infrastructure, redefining real-time service assurance.
+As the network becomes more intelligent, it can provide dynamic insights from network performance monitoring into how the enterprise is running.
+This will enable knowledge of application, network, and end-point service state to better understand how the users and services are consuming the infrastructure, and conversely how the infrastructure is supporting the users and services.
+This will enable the network to dynamically compare actual versus the desired state and automate corrective actions such as security or traffic policy changes, reroute traffic, and link to other systems to implement dynamic changes to the infrastructure, redefining real-time service assurance.